 (3) An area of the State may at the same time be included in 2 or more categories of controlled areas but the boundaries of those controlled areas need not be coterminous.

-11. Declaration of controlled areas
+11. Controlled areas, constitution of etc.

 (1) The Governor may by order published in the Government Gazette —

-(a) constitute an area as a controlled area;
+(a) constitute an area as a controlled area; or

 (b) add an area to, or excise an area from, a controlled area; or